K8TIY/IPAPalette/README.markdown

   use the most, without having to keep switching between tabs.
   The auxiliary palettes hide when you hide the main one, and are saved to your preferences.
+* New IPA Manager app handles installation and uninstallation, and updating.
+  It uses the popular Sparkle framework to check for updates.
 * Some optimizations to the PDF image map related to mouse tracking should benefit performance and memory use.
 * Mouse tracking starts up before font scanning finishes, so you can have symbol